 Honestly wondering how I lived without the air fryer before.

-How to make air fryer breakfast hash
+How to make breakfast potatoes in the air fryer

 First, dice up a large sweet potato, two russet potatoes, and a yellow onion.